dug22/Text-Generation-Using-an-RNN-Model/README.md

 # Accuracy of Our Model
 Our model achieved an accuracy of 98.75% in predicting the next set of characters to generate, demonstrating its ability to fully generate complete text from a given starting character, word, or phrase.

-# Visualization of Our Model
+# Visualization of Our Model's Evaluation
 Our model was capable of generating the full phrase "pennies are shiny" just from the word "pen".

 # Download & Learning